hemeai/ToxBind/README.md

 ## 4. TODO

-- [ ] Combine all workflow into one
+- [x] Combine all workflow into one
+- [ ] Remove duplicate runs, and re-run of the same thing again and again s
+- [x] Add target sequence, Folder
-- [ ] Add target sequence, PBD ID of target sequence, Date and BindCraft version
+- [ ] PBD ID of target sequence, Date and BindCraft version
 - [ ] Add GCP backend also
 - [ ] Build consensus toxin with AF2